redis/redis-doc/topics/replication.md

 How Redis replication deals with expires on keys
 ---

-Redis expires allow keys to have a limited time to live.
-Such a feature depends on the ability of an instance to count the time, however Redis slaves correctly replicate keys with expires, even when such keys are altered using Lua scripts.
+Redis allow keys to have a limited time to live.
+Such a feature depends on the ability of an instance to count the time, though Redis slaves can correctly replicate keys with expires (even when such keys are altered using Lua scripts).

-To implement such a feature Redis cannot rely on the ability of the master and slave to have synchronized clocks, since this is a problem that cannot be solved and would result into race conditions and diverging data sets, so Redis uses three main techniques in order to make the replication of expired keys able to work:
+To implement this feature, Redis cannot rely on the ability of the master and slave to have synchronized clocks.
+Since this problem cannot be solved and would result into race conditions and diverging data sets, Redis uses three main techniques in order to make the replication of expired keys work:

 1. Slaves don't expire keys, instead they wait for masters to expire the keys.
-When a master expires a key (or evict it because of LRU), it synthesizes a `DEL` command which is transmitted to all the slaves.
+When a master expires a key (or evict it because of LRU), it executes a `DEL` command which is transmitted to all the slaves.
-2. However because of master-driven expire, sometimes slaves may still have in memory keys that are already logically expired, since the master was not able to provide the `DEL` command in time.
-In order to deal with that the slave uses its logical clock in order to report that a key does not exist **only for read operations** that don't violate the consistency of the data set (as new commands from the master will arrive).
-In this way slaves avoid to report logically expired keys are still existing.
-In practical terms, an HTML fragments cache that uses slaves to scale will avoid returning items that are already older than the desired time to live.
+2. Sometimes slaves may still have in memory keys that are already logically expired, since the master was not able to provide the `DEL` command in time.
+In this scenario, the slave uses its logical clock to report that a key does not exist **only for read operations** which won't violate the consistency of the data set (as new commands from the master will arrive).
+Slaves thus can avoid reporting logically expired keys as still existing.
+In practical terms, an HTML fragments cache that uses slaves to scale will not return items that are already older than the desired time to live.
-3. During Lua scripts executions no keys expires are performed.
-As a Lua script runs, conceptually the time in the master is frozen, so that a given key will either exist or not for all the time the script runs.
-This prevents keys to expire in the middle of a script, and is needed in order to send the same script to the slave in a way that is guaranteed to have the same effects in the data set.
+3. During Lua script executions, no key expires are performed.
+As a Lua script runs, the time in the master is conceptually frozen such that a given key will either exist or not for all the time the script runs.
+This prevents keys from expiring in the middle of a script, and is needed in order to send the same script to the slave in a way that is guaranteed to have the same effects in the data set.

-Once a slave is promoted to a master it will start to expire keys independently, and will not require any help from its old master.
+Once a slave is promoted to a master, it will start to expire keys independently and will not require any help from its old master.

 Configuring replication in Docker and NAT
 ---